The George Coles Bursary

 Previous Degree, Diploma, or Certificate

-Students are not be eligible for the George Coles Bursary if they have received a previous degree, diploma, or certificate from any post-secondary institution.
+Students are not be eligible for the George Coles Bursary if they have received a previous degree, diploma, or certificate from a post-secondary institution.
+The bursary is only awarded to students who are completing their first degree, diploma, or certificate.

 If a student continues their education from one of PEI’s post-secondary institutions to another post-secondary institution through an articulation agreement or a non-traditional program stream, the student may be eligible to continue to receive the George Coles Bursary.
 Students should contact Student Financial Services for specific eligibility criteria related to their program of study.